fledge-iot/fledge/docs/rest_api_guide/03_RESTassetTracker.rst

 .. note::

    Asset tracking deprecation allows for old information regarding the plugin that ingested an asset to be hidden when that asset is no longer ingested by the plugin.
-When this is done the deprecatedTimestamp value is st to be a non-empty timestamp.
+When this is done the deprecatedTimestamp value is set to be a non-empty timestamp.

 **Example**